leyiang/projects/README.md

-# This is the classical snake game.
+# This is a classical snake game.
 ## Created by using the great p5.js